Questions about the University of Bridgeport

 - A new signed and dated Financial Statement for International Students (FSIS)

-- A NEW ORIGINAL Bank Statement, no more than 6 months old, from your sponsor(s) indicating that the required funds are available.
-The bank statement must be written in English on official bank letterhead, contain an account number, the amount of money available in U.S. or foreign currency and MUST be signed and dated by a bank official no more than six months prior to date you are applying on.
+- A NEW ORIGINAL Bank Statement, not more than 6 months old, from your sponsor(s) indicating that the required funds are available.
+The bank statement must be written in English on official bank letterhead containing bank contact information, the account number, and the amount of money available in U.S. or foreign currency.
+It must be signed and dated by a bank official no more than six months prior to date of the start of classes for the semester you are accepted to.
 The sponsor(s) name must also be mentioned on the Bank Statement.

-You must make sure that the bank statement you originally submitted is current and no more than 6 months old.
-If it is more than 6 months old, you will be asked to send us a new bank statement.
-Once you have met these requirements we will defer your admission to the next available semester and issue you a new acceptance letter and I-20 form.
+Once you have met these requirements, we will defer your admission to the next available semester and issue you a new acceptance letter and I-20 form.
 Your admission will NOT be deferred until we receive all of the above documents.
 The application deadlines also apply to students who want to defer their admission.
-The Office of International Admission reserves the right to ask for additional academic/financial information when students defer their admission.
-Students who request to defer their admission more than two times may be asked to pay a processing fee of $35.
+The Office of International Admission reserves the right to ask for additional academic or financial documentation when students defer their admission.
+Students who request to defer their admission more than twice may be asked to pay a processing fee of $50.

 - Can I register for my courses before I arrive at UB?
 No. The University of Bridgeport has a thorough, well-organized New Student Orientation Program for all new students at the beginning of each semester.
-One of the benefits of attending UB is the personal attention you will receive from your academic advisor.
-During the New Student Orientation you will meet with your academic advisor to discuss your academic and career goals and choose your courses and classes together.
-We understand that the classes you are going to take are very important to you, we have found that students benefit the most from meeting with their academic advisors in person when they arrive on campus.
+During the New Student Orientation you will meet with your academic advisor to discuss your academic and career goals and toegher choose your courses and classes.

 - Can I change my academic major once I arrive at UB?
-No. You will not be able to change your major until you have completed at least the first semester in the major you were initially accepted into.
+No. You will not be able to change your major until you have completed at least the first semester of studies in the major you were initially accepted into.
 Once you have completed your first semester, the academic advisor of the major you wish to transfer to will evaluate your grades and determine your eligibility.
-Please note that there are additional academic requirements for certain majors, so you may be asked to provide additional documentation before you can change majors.
-Changing majors may result in additional time needed to graduate and/or a different tuition amount.
+Please note that there are additional academic requirements for certain majors, and you may be asked to provide additional documentation.
+Changing majors may result in increased coursework and add time to your degree program, and/or increase the tuition fees you are required to pay.
 Please note that you can change majors ONLY if you meet the specific requirements of the major you wish to change to.
 We strongly recommend that all students research the program requirements of their major before they request a change.

 Arriving on Campus

 - What airport is closest to UB?
 Will there be someone from UB to pick me up at the airport?
 We advise international students to choose John F. Kennedy Airport (JFK) in New York as their arrival airport, as this is the most convenient airport for international arrivals.
 We are happy to provide you with the following information in order to facilitate your arrival to the University of Bridgeport campus.
-When you arrive at LaGuardia, John F. Kennedy (JFK), or Newark Airport, go to the Ground Transportation Center and request either a Prime Time Shuttle of Connecticut or a Connecticut $60.
-The Limousine costs about $55 and goes to the Connecticut Limousine depot in Bridgeport.
-From there take a taxi to the University.
-For more information, visit Prime Time Shuttle at www.thehudsongroup.com/cgi-bin/pts1/res or call (800-733-8267).
-The telephone number for Connecticut Limousine (800-472-5466) or visit their web site at www.ctlimo.com.
-For students already in the USA, you may choose to fly into Bradley International Airport in Hartford, CT.
-We don’t recommend taking a taxi from any New York or New Jersey Airport.
+When you arrive at LaGuardia, John F. Kennedy (JFK), or Newark Airport, go to the Ground Transportation Center and request either a Go Shuttle or Connecticut Limousine Service.
+The cost is approximately $70.
+We DO NOT recommend taking a taxi from any New York or New Jersey Airport.
 It can be very expensive.

 - How do I get to UB by automobile, bus or train?